ServiceNow/Fast-LLM/docs/quick-start.md

     1. Total number of training tokens will be approximately 300B.
     2. A Llama model will be saved in Hugging Face format to `~/results` directory every 20,000 iterations.
     3. Entirely optional, but it's a good idea to track your training progress with Weights & Biases.
 Replace `servicenow` with your own W&B entity name.
 If you don't want to use W&B, just remove this section.
     4. Adjust the number of sequences per GPU based on GPU memory.
-For SmolLM-135M and an A100-80GB, a `micro_batch_size` of 1 should work well.
+For SmolLM2-135M and an A100-80GB, a `micro_batch_size` of 1 should work well.
     5. Must be divisible by the number of GPUs and the `micro_batch_size`.
 At 1024 tokens per sequence, 480 corresponds to about 500,000 tokens per batch.
     6. Location of the dataset metadata file generated in Step 4.
     7. 99% train, 1% validation, 0% test.
 These settings need to be adjusted based on the size of your dataset.
 If you're using a smaller dataset, you need to increase the validation split.
     8. These are good default optimizer settings for training models.
     9. We are using a cosine decay schedule with linear warmup.
 After reaching the peak learning rate `base` at `warmup_iterations`, the learning rate will decay to `minimum` at `decay_iterations`, following a cosine curve.
 The minimum learning rate should be 1/10th of the base learning rate per Chinchilla.
     10. Format of the pretrained model.
 Since SmolLM is a Llama model, we set this to `llama`.
-    11. We'll train SmolLM-135M from scratch.
+    11. We'll train SmolLM2-135M from scratch.
 You can set to `yes` to continue training from a checkpoint (if you put one in `~/inputs`).
+    12. If you're using Ampere GPUs or higher, you can enable FlashAttention for faster training.
+Otherwise, set this to `no`.
+The default is `yes`.
-    12. We're not using ZeRO for this tutorial, so we set `zero_stage` to `null`.
+    13. We're not using ZeRO for this tutorial, so we set `zero_stage` to `null`.
 You can set this to `1`, `2`, or `3` for ZeRO-1, ZeRO-2, or ZeRO-3, respectively.
-    13.  `bf16` (bfloat16, or Brain Floating Point 16) is supported on Ampere GPUs and higher.
+    14.  `bf16` (bfloat16, or Brain Floating Point 16) is supported on Ampere GPUs and higher.
 On Volta GPUs, you can use `fp16` (half-precision floating point) for training instead of `bf16`.

 === "Llama-3.2-1B"

     ```yaml
     training:
-      train_iters: 600_000  # (1)!
+      train_iters: 100_000  # (1)!
       logs:
         interval: 10
       validation: